Medicare and hospice — how the benefit works

 The best time to think about hospice is before you need it.
 When your parent is relatively healthy or stable, talk about what matters.
 What does your parent want if they have a serious diagnosis?
 Would they want aggressive treatment, or would they prefer to focus on comfort?
 Do they want to die at home?
 Do they want spiritual care?
 Do they want family present?

 These conversations are hard, but they're much easier when your parent can participate fully and when there's no crisis happening.
 Your parent can express their wishes clearly.
-You can ask questions and understand what your parent wants.
-You can think through the implications.
+You can ask questions and understand what they want.
 You can make informed decisions together.

-When your parent does reach a point where hospice seems appropriate, you're not starting from scratch.
+When your parent does reach a point where hospice is appropriate, you're not starting from scratch.
 You've already thought about goals.
 You already understand what your parent wants.
 You can enroll in hospice with clarity about what you're doing and why.

 Your parent's last days are one chance to get this right.
 Hospice gives you the tools and support to do it.
 Enrolling earlier means more time to use those tools, more support, more opportunity for comfort and peace.
 It's not giving up.
 It's saying yes to something different: not fighting to win a battle that can't be won, but making sure your parent is comfortable while you're all together.
-That's what hospice is for.